ufal/neuralmonkey/docs/source/tutorial.rst

 ------------------

 This section gives an overall description of the task we will try to solve in this tutorial.
-For I cannot think of anything better now and because I think making this tutorial about plain-old machine translation task would not be fun, our experiments will aim at the automatic post-editing task.
+To make things more interesting than plain machine translation, let's try automatic post-editing task (APE, rhyming well with Neural Monkey).

-In short, automatic post-editing is a task, in which we have a source language sentence (let's call it ``f``, as grown-ups do), a machine-translated sentence of ``f`` (I actually don't know what grown-ups call this, so let's call this ``e'``), and we are required to generate another sentence in the same language as ``e'`` but cleaned of all the errors that the machine translation system have made (this clean sentence, we will call ``e``).
+In short, automatic post-editing is a task, in which we have a source language sentence (let's call it ``f``, as grown-ups do), a machine-translated sentence of ``f`` (I actually don't know what grown-ups call this, so let's call this ``e'``), and we are expected to generate another sentence in the same language as ``e'`` but cleaned of all the errors that the machine translation system have made (let's call this cleaned sentence ``e``).
 Consider this small example:

 Source sentence ``f``:
   Bärbel hat eine Katze.